ys928/stab/readme.md

 # stab

-This is a modern, simple, high-performance TCP tunneling tool implemented by rust to easily expose local ports to remote servers,borrowed from bore.
+This is a modern, simple, high-performance TCP tunneling tool implemented by rust to easily expose local ports to remote servers,part of the code implementation reference bore.

 ### 1.Installation